John Bracey Jr.

-John Bracey, Jr. (July 17, 1941 – February 5, 2023) was an African American scholar, historian, and activist who significantly contributed to the study of African American history and culture.
+John Bracey, Jr. (July 17, 1941 – February 5, 2023) was an African-American scholar, historian, and activist who significantly contributed to the study of African-American history and culture.

 Early life

 John Bracey, Jr. was born in Chicago, Illinois, in 1941.
 He was raised in Washington D.C in the 1950s, during the period of the Jim Crow laws.
-Bracey's mother, Helen, taught at Howard University.
+Bracey's mother, Helen, taught at Howard University's School of Education.
+During his childhood, Bracey participated in Negro History Week celebrations.

 Education

 While in Washington, D.C., Bracey began his studies at Howard University.
 He moved back to Chicago and studied at Roosevelt University, where he earned his bachelor's degree in 1964.
 Bracey completed his graduate education at Roosevelt University and Northwestern University.